David-Haim/concurrencpp/README.md

     /*
         Queries the status of *this.
         The returned value is any of result_status::idle, result_status::value or result_status::exception.
-        Throws concurrencpp::errors::empty_result if *this is empty.
+        Throws errors::empty_result if *this is empty.
     */
     result_status status() const;

     /*
         Blocks the current thread of execution until this result is ready, when status() != result_status::idle.
-        Throws concurrencpp::errors::empty_result if *this is empty.
+        Throws errors::empty_result if *this is empty.
+        Might throw std::bad_alloc if fails to allocate memory.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
     */
     void wait();

     /*
         Blocks until this result is ready or duration has passed.
 Returns the status of this result after unblocking.
-        Throws concurrencpp::errors::empty_result if *this is empty.
+        Throws errors::empty_result if *this is empty.
+        Might throw std::bad_alloc if fails to allocate memory.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
     */
     template<class duration_unit, class ratio>
     result_status wait_for(std::chrono::duration<duration_unit, ratio> duration);

     /*
         Blocks until this result is ready or timeout_time has reached.
 Returns the status of this result after unblocking.
-        Throws concurrencpp::errors::empty_result if *this is empty.
+        Throws errors::empty_result if *this is empty.
+        Might throw std::bad_alloc if fails to allocate memory.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
     */
     template< class clock, class duration >
     result_status wait_until(std::chrono::time_point<clock, duration> timeout_time);

     /*
         Blocks the current thread of execution until this result is ready, when status() != result_status::idle.
         If the result is a valid value, it is returned, otherwise, get rethrows the asynchronous exception.
-        Throws concurrencpp::errors::empty_result if *this is empty.
+        Throws errors::empty_result if *this is empty.
+        Might throw std::bad_alloc if fails to allocate memory.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
     */
     type get();

     /*
         Returns an awaitable used to await this result.
         If the result is already ready - the current coroutine resumes immediately in the calling thread of execution.
         If the result is not ready yet, the current coroutine is suspended and resumed when the asynchronous result is ready, by the thread which had set the asynchronous value or exception.
         In either way, after resuming, if the result is a valid value, it is returned.
         Otherwise, operator co_await rethrows the asynchronous exception.
-        Throws concurrencpp::errors::empty_result if *this is empty.
+        Throws errors::empty_result if *this is empty.
     */
     auto operator co_await();

     /*
         Returns an awaitable used to resolve this result.
         After co_await expression finishes, *this is returned in a non-empty form, in a ready state.
-        Throws concurrencpp::errors::empty_result if *this is empty.
+        Throws errors::empty_result if *this is empty.
     */
     auto resolve();
 };